Winter Gold

 Winter Gold is a 1996 winter sports video game developed by Funcom and published by Nintendo for the Super Nintendo Entertainment System.
 In the game, players participate in six winter sports disciplines across four distinct olympic venues.
 Its gameplay focuses on time trials in three playable modes, using a main five-button configuration.

-Winter Gold was conceived under the working title FX Skiing by producer Erik Gloersen, who wanted to make an official Winter Olympic title for Lillehammer but the idea never came to fruition.
-The team wanted to avoid on-rails gameplay when developing games that are played over FMV backgrounds like Star Wars: Rebel Assault, with the staff coming up with a track-system that made possible to create an infinite number of courses out of distinct parts.
-The 3D visuals were powered by the Super FX2 chip, an enhancement of Argonaut Softwares Super FX processor previously used in Doom and Yoshi's Island.
+The 3D visuals are powered by the Super FX2 chip, an enhancement of Argonaut Software's Super FX processor previously used in Doom and Yoshi's Island.

-Winter Gold garnered mixed reception from critics since its release; praise was given to the presentation, fast pacing, 3D polygon graphics, techno-style soundtrack and controls but some felt mixed in regards to the gameplay and sound design while the lack of replay value, limited color palette and letterboxed resolution were criticized.
+Winter Gold garnered mixed critical reception.
+Praise was given to the presentation, fast pacing, 3D polygon graphics, techno-style soundtrack, and controls.
+Some reviewers were mixed regarding the gameplay and sound design, and criticized the lack of replay value, limited color palette, and letterboxed resolution.